-Beyond these three required courses, you can take any graduate course at UNC, as well as graduate courses at nearby institutions in consultation with your advisor or committee, including Duke, North Carolina State University, and other state schools including some in the UNC system and North Carolina Central University, through inter-institutional registration.
+Beyond these three required courses, you can take any graduate course at UNC, as well as graduate courses at nearby institutions in consultation with your advisor or committee, including Duke, North Carolina State University, through inter-institutional registration.
 These are treated as on-campus courses after you fill out the inter-institutional form.
 Visit this site for more information, and you can get the form from Nell or here.
 Coursework develops expertise, but also enables students to make connections with other faculty members who may serve on your committee, as well as develop collaborations with other students.
 Students are strongly encouraged to take geography department graduate seminars.
 The Department supports the Graduate School recommendation that, when possible, that at least one- half of the courses be at the graduate level (numbered 700 and above) and above.
 No credit is given to the required credit hours for courses numbered below the 400 level.